merkle-open/generator-nitro/app/templates/project/docs/nitro.md

 If you want to use dynamic view data (i.e. using data from a database or data which is available in different views), you can define those "routes" in the directory [`project/viewData/`](../viewData/README.md).

-#### Data per component
+#### Data per pattern

-Component data will overwrite data from views.
+Pattern data will overwrite data from views.
 (Use as described above)

 #### Data in request

-You may overwrite data from views & components in request parameters.
+You may overwrite data from views & patterns in request parameters.

 `?pageTitle=Testpage` will overwrite the data for the handlebars expression `{{pageTitle}}`